evanharmon/in-mono/headspace/kubernetes/kubernetes-resource-limits-requests.md

 ### No requests set, only limits set
 request and limits are set to the same thing

-## Practice
+## Examples

-## Set default limits for cpu and memory for containers
+### Set default limits for cpu and memory for containers
+via LimitRange crd

 ```yml
 apiVersion: v1